 While research is still evolving, there is quite a bit of evidence that good nutrition can help a child with ADHD.

-Specifically, ADHD nutrition that focuses on a nutritious and balanced diet can help children with ADHD focus, behave better, and get along with others.
+Specifically, a nutritious and balanced diet can help children with ADHD focus, behave better, and get along with others.

 Plus, good nutrition maximizes your child’s growth and may prevent chronic diseases down the road.

-Unfortunately, studies have shown that some children with ADHD miss out on key nutrients in their diets and this may influence their ability to focus, behave and grow.
+Unfortunately, studies have shown that some children with ADHD miss out on key nutrients in their diets and this may affect their ability to focus, behave and grow.

-For instance, many of the medications used with ADHD may suppress your child’s appetite, reducing his eating.
+For instance, many of the medications used to support ADHD may suppress a child’s appetite, reducing his eating.

-When on these meds, your child may have little to no appetite.
+When on these medications, your child may have little to no appetite.

 When off of the medications, he may have a voracious appetite.

-Research has shown some medications are the reason behind stomach pain or nausea, which may be so uncomfortable that kids are disinterested in eating.
+Research has shown some medications cause stomach pain or nausea, which may be so uncomfortable that kids are disinterested in eating.

 I cover the many reasons why children with ADHD aren’t hungry in this article.